karmaniverous/stan/.stan/system/stan.todo.md

 - The assistant updates this document as code/design advances (remove completed items).

+Output & formatting policy

+- Full Listings are available on request and should not be emitted by default (conserves context window).
+- Always include a “Commit Message” section header above the fenced commit text at the end of replies.

 Plan management policy

 - No refactor-note files are to be written or persisted under